 East Lothian Visual Artists and Craft Makers Awards – A Retrospective Exhibition (2015 – 2018)

-This vibrant selling exhibition showcases the work of past recipients of Arts Awards including James Craig Page, Sophie Ferguson, Barbara Rowell, Eleanor Symms, Georgina Bown and Mike Windle.
+This vibrant selling exhibition showcased the work of past recipients of Arts Awards including James Craig Page, Sophie Ferguson, Barbara Rowell, Eleanor Symms, Georgina Bown and Mike Windle.

 Saturday 1 December 2018 – Tuesday 8 January 2019